chen-yiliang/ProstaTD/README.md

 </div><br/>

 > [!NOTE]
-> We plan to release the full annotation and other resources at the end of April through the ICLR conference.
-Stay tuned!
+> We plan to release the full annotation and other resources in **May**.
+Sorry for the inconvenience.

 ## 📑 Table of Content
 1. [Download Dataset](#download-access)